gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 Concurrency is something you have to concern yourself about in embedded firmware when it comes to interrupts and multiple threads/cores (e.g. running a RTOS).
 One of the first times you'll encounter concurrency concerns is when updating variables from within an interrupt.
 In C/C++, the use of `volatile` and critical sections is generally the way the problem is solved.
 When using multiple threads, RTOS primitives such as mutexes/queues/e.t.c are used to prevent data corruption.

 In Rust, you can also use critical sections to prevent data races in interrupts.

+The `nb` crate (it's docs are [here](https://docs.rs/nb/latest/nb/index.html)) takes an interesting approach to solving the problem of deciding whether or not an API call should block or not (or how to block!).
+It allows people writing APIs to write the core functionality, and then let the caller decide on the blocking behaviour.
+The API has return a type of `nb::Result<T, Error>` where `T` is the standard return type for the function.
+If the caller does want to block waiting for the function to complete, they can wrap the call in the `block!` macro.
+This `nb` crate has some potential to be used with HAL peripherals such as UART `read/write()` functions (which typically block until data is sent/received).

 ### cargo and Package Structure